BashaBytes/TL_LANG/README.md

 </p>

 ```
-anuko a = 5
+anuko x = 10
+aithe x > 5
+    chupinchu "x is greater than 5"
+lekunte x == 5
-chupinchu a
+    chupinchu "x is 5"
+ledha
+    chupinchu "x is less than 5"

 ```